fetty31/LieOdyssey/README.md

 > An odyssey through inertial navigation on Lie groups.

-`LieOdyssey` is a lightweight, research-friendly toolkit for IMU preintegration in Inertial Navigation Systems (INS), built on the mathematical foundation of Lie Algebra.
+`LieOdyssey` is a lightweight, research-friendly toolkit for IMU preintegration in Inertial Navigation Systems (INS), built on the mathematical foundation of Lie Theory.

 It provides efficient preintegration routines on the most common Lie Groups, enabling robust navigation and state estimation in robotics, drones and autonomous systems.

 ---

 ## ✨ Features
-- Preintegration on any Group available in [Sophus](https://github.com/strasdat/Sophus), [Lie++](https://github.com/aau-cns/Lie-plusplus) or [ManIf](https://github.com/artivis/manif).
+- Preintegration on any Group available in [Lie++](https://github.com/aau-cns/Lie-plusplus) or [ManIf](https://github.com/artivis/manif).
-- Lie algebra tools — exponential / logarithm maps, Jacobians, and retractions.
+- Lie algebra tools — exponential / logarithm maps, Jacobians, Adjoints, etc.
 - Ready-to-deploy filters for SLAM/INS estimation.
 - Lightweight & modular — easy to plug into factor graphs (e.g., GTSAM, Ceres).